-- Configure Security Types, below.
-Configure the types of security that you want to use. - Configure IDOL to Identify the ACL, on page 15.
-Configure IDOL Server to read the access control list (ACL) from the correct document field, and ensure that the ACL does not appear in query results. - Identify the Security Type, on page 15.
-Configure IDOL Server to identify the security type of documents that you have indexed into IDOL Server.
+- Configure Security Types, on the next page.
+Configure the types of security that you want to use. - Identify the ACL Document Field, on page 15.
+Configure IDOL Content to read the access control list (ACL) from the correct document field, and ensure that the ACL does not appear in query results. - Identify the Security Type, on page 16.
+Configure IDOL Content to identify the security type of documents that you have indexed.